hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 ```

 If the compiler can chose overloads of `Var` so that
-the entire body typechecks, the boolean formula is satisfiable and there is also only one unique variable assignment.
+the entire body type-checks, the boolean formula is satisfiable and there is also only one unique variable assignment.
 The concrete chosen overloads reveal how to assign the variables so that the formula becomes true.
-If there are multiple variable assignments that satisfy the formula, the type checker will complain that the overload is ambigue.
+If there are multiple variable assignments that satisfy the formula, the type-checker will complain that the overload is ambigue.

-As this reduction works for all 3-SAT instances, we showed that C# and in particular type checking is NP hard!
+As this reduction works for all 3-SAT instances, we showed that C# and in particular type-checking is NP-hard!
-P≠NP now promises that there are C# programs causing an exponential runtime of the type checker.
+P≠NP now promises that there are C# programs causing an exponential runtime of the type-checker.
 As it turns out, the Microsoft C# compiler _Roslyn_ is just brute forcing every possible overload,
 so this simple code is already sufficient to cause an eternal compile time: